home-schoology/home-schoology.github.io/README.md

 If a version's value is not there, and in its place is the word "flat", it means the game is not from an external source (file is self hosted).

 # Frequrently asked questions (FAQ)
+`Q: "What do the file names mean?"`

+`A: The method it follows is GSV (Game Server Version); Lets use "1v1-s1v1.html" as an example; "1v1" is the game (1v1.lol), "s1" is the server (server 1), and "v1" is the version.`

 # Credits
 ReedGraf and Ethanaobrien for emulator stuff